 Artificial Intelligence

 The ETF offers investors a way to capture the growth of several booming trends.
 Robotics offers huge cost savings to companies; the industry is forecast to have a compound annual growth rate of 14% through 2030.
 Interest in artificial intelligence (AI) stocks has surged since late 2022, when ChatGPT launched.
-However, the ETF has still underperformed the stock market since then, posting three-year average annualized returns of less than 15% through the end of 2025, compared to about 21% for the S&P 500 over the same period.
+However, the ETF has still underperformed the stock market since then, posting a three-year average annualized return of less than 15% through the end of 2025, compared to about 21% for the S&P 500 over the same period.
+The fund declined more than 2% in the first three months of 2026.

 8. Schwab Emerging Markets Equity ETF